Catch up on Riesling

 Award winning Vermentino

-At the AAVWS in 2022 there were 43 Vermentino wines judged.
-Six gold medals were awarded, ten silvers and fourteen bronzes.
+At the AAVWS in 2024 there were 33 Vermentino wines judged.
+Three gold medals were awarded, five silvers and thirteen bronzes.

 You can buy some Vermentino at Vinodiversity's wine merchant partners